morwarid1/morwarid1.github.io/index.md

 #### About Me
-My name is Morwarid Najafizada.
-I am a self-directed certified Data Analyst from CareerFoundry boot camp with Bachelor's Degree in Business Analytics from Telfer School of Management, University of Ottawa.
-I call myself a passionate Data Analyst because I love problem-solving, analyzing, and researching data.
-I love this field because it allows me to be creative with the data.
-I find the process very engaging and satisfactory because I get to showcase my result at the end.
-I am experienced in machine learning, supervised and unsupervise algorithms and use data visualization techniques to present the results.
-I use SQL, Python, and Tableau for my data projects.
+I am Morwarid Najafizada, a certified Data Analyst with a strong foundation in data analytics, bolstered by a Bachelor’s Degree in Business Analytics from the Telfer School of Management, University of Ottawa, and a certification from the CareerFoundry boot camp.
+My passion for data analysis is driven by my love for problem-solving, analyzing, and researching data, which allows me to employ creativity in my work.
+I am particularly drawn to this field for the engaging process it offers and the satisfaction derived from presenting my results.

+My expertise spans machine learning, including both supervised and unsupervised algorithms, and I am skilled in using data visualization techniques to effectively communicate the outcomes of my projects.
+I am proficient in SQL, Python, and Tableau, tools that I regularly use in my data analysis projects.

+Throughout my career, I have embraced opportunities to volunteer and work in various organizations, where I have been recognized for my detail-oriented and innovative approach.
+My professional experiences have enabled me to hone my abilities in data analysis, business intelligence, and statistical analysis.
+I have played pivotal roles in analyzing data, identifying gaps, and providing actionable insights that have driven business decisions and strategies.

-I have volunteered in different organizations.
-I was applauded for being a detail-oriented and innovative employee.
-Now, I am ready to contribute my skills as a passionate Data Analyst to make data-driven decisions and add value for the cross-functional business teams.
+As a passionate Data Analyst, I am now ready to contribute my skills and experience towards making data-driven decisions and adding value to cross-functional business teams.
+My commitment to excellence, combined with my analytical prowess and creative problem-solving skills, positions me as a valuable asset to any organization looking to leverage data for strategic advantage.

 Do you want to work together?
 Please reach out to me by e-mail.